-ice, at least AFTER the inflammatory phase has settled down.
-The same goes for immobilisation and anti-inflammatories.
+At least AFTER the inflammatory phase has settled down.
+The same goes for immobilization and anti-inflammatories.
 Why?
-Because ice (cold) slows down the healing rate1, prolonged immobilisation causes joint degeneration and muscle wasting2 and anti-inflammatories have been shown to delay healing in acute ligament, muscle and tendon injuries.
-3,4,5,6,7,8
+Because ice (cold) slows down the healing rate, prolonged immobilization causes joint degeneration and muscle wasting and anti-inflammatories have been shown to delay healing in the acute ligament, muscle and tendon injuries.

 As mentioned in my last blog on What to do if you get injured, immediately following injury a short period of Protection, Rest, Ice, Compression, Elevation, Referral (PRICER) IS the most effective means of reducing the complications of the bleeding and inflammatory phases of healing, namely those of excessive swelling, excessive tissue breakdown by the immune system and the release of free radicals as part of this process.

-However, for soft tissue injuries, using ice and immobilisation should be limited to the first few days following injury.9 Immobilisation enables a tissue framework to form across the injured tissue, knitting the damaged ends together and increasing the strength of the healing tissue so it can withstand greater muscle pulling (tension).9,11
+However, for soft tissue injuries, using ice and immobilization should be limited to the first few days following the injury.
+Immobilization enables a tissue framework to form across the injured tissue, knitting the damaged ends together and increasing the strength of the healing tissue so it can withstand greater muscle pulling (tension).

-Complete immobilisation is mostly needed for acute broken bones (fractures).
-For muscle and other soft tissue injuries, early active protected (using taping or bracing) movement into directions which are pain free and which dont stress the injured tissue has numerous benefits including improving circulation, preventing joint stiffness, reducing swelling, accelerating healing and stimulating a better, stronger tissue repair.
-5,8,10
+Complete immobilization is mostly needed for acute broken bones (fractures).
+For muscle and other soft tissue injuries, early active protected (using taping or bracing) movement into directions which are pain-free and which don’t stress the injured tissue has numerous benefits including improving circulation, preventing joint stiffness, reducing swelling, accelerating healing and stimulating a better, stronger tissue repair.

 However, care must be taken when moving an injured tissue.
-Probably the number one cause why people dont get better from injury or dont get better as quickly as they should, is because they re-injure the damaged tissue.
-In the early stages, any movement must therefore be pain free and feel almost too easy.
-Progression in movement must only take place, after it has been established how much movement is safe for the injured tissue.
+Probably the number one cause why people don’t get better from injury or don’t to get better as quickly as they should is because they re-injure the damaged tissue.
+In the early stages, any movement must, therefore, be pain-free and feel almost too easy.
+Progression in the movement must only take place after it has been established how much movement is safe for the injured tissue.

 As with early protected movement, applying heat (packs, etc.) for 15 minutes hourly (once the acute inflammatory process has settled) is one of the best ways to increase cellular activity and accelerate tissue repair.
-Heat brings oxygen and nutrient laden blood to an area, thereby optimising nutrient and waste product exchange.
-Heat also accelerates cellular activity, increasing the rate at which new tissue is laid down.11
+Heat brings oxygen and nutrient-laden blood to an area, thereby optimizing nutrient and waste product exchange.
+Heat also accelerates cellular activity, increasing the rate at which new tissue is laid down.

-2. Keeping the body part elevated above heart level will promote fluid drainage;
+- Keeping the body part elevated above heart level will promote fluid drainage

-3. Moving the body part within pain limits enhances the effect of elevation as the contraction of muscles promotes fluid movement;
+- Moving the body part within pain limits enhances the effect of elevation as the contraction of muscles promotes fluid movement

-4. Compression garments with pressures ranging from 30 mm Hg to 60 mm Hg;
+- Compression garments with pressures ranging from 30 mm Hg to 60 mm Hg

-5. Lymphodema massage, a gentle stroking massage that moves fluid back towards the heart;
+- Lymphodema massage, a gentle stroking massage that moves fluid back towards the heart